miluski/Bank/README.md

 # Bank

-An Fullstack web application which is an fivtive bank application.
+An Fullstack web application which is an fictive bank application.
 The functionalities implemented in this application are: opening a bank account, making transfers, setting up deposits, viewing transaction history and editing account data.

 ## Tech Stack